DoctorrDeep/make_my_day_planner/README.md

 On the 2nd point this project seeks to make life easier.
 The author suggests that we should keep and update a paper based plan that is easy to cross out and replan.
-If you are reading this, I hope this can be a better solution tahn pen and paper
+If you are reading this, I hope this can be a better solution than pen and paper

 # How to get the client ready